anm-ol/sim3d/README.md

 ---

-# Particle Simulation Engine
+# Sim3D

-Welcome to the Particle Simulation Engine!
+Welcome to the Sim3D!
+This is the successor to Sim2D which was written in Java and Processing.
 This engine is designed to simulate particles in a 3D environment using OpenGL and C++.
 It allows for particle collision and movement, and includes a scene editor for setting up simulation parameters.

 ## Project Overview